behnam-shahriari/cv/README.md

 # cv
-This is a SAMPLE CV created only by using HTML
+This is a SAMPLE CV created only by using ONLY pure HTML